 Participants in Cotellesa’s (2018) study are labeled here little-p since they had achieved a recognized level of professional status, but not (yet) the legendary level of a cultural hero.
 A main precondition for participation in the study was the individual’s active involvement in divergent fields, such as business, science, and the arts.
 Typical examples include someone with a PhD in neuroscience also being an accomplished photographer; a financial analyst with a Bachelor of Arts degree in theater; a mathematician who is an accomplished pianist; a physics professor who is also a professional magician.
 The conclusions of the field study include the existence of identity issues (not fitting in the typical box), efficiency (ability to juggle many interests through effective time management), dedication (willingness to improve oneself through self-directed learning), and extracurricular determinants (family and financial resources impacting the emergence of polymathy).

-We may bring another paradigmatic example of p-polymaths engaged in the advancement of human knowledge.
-My personal experience draws from 30 years of working in scientific-technological research at the Micro-nanoelectronics Research Center at the Technion, The Israel Institute of Technology.
+Another paradigmatic example of p-polymaths engaged in the advancement of human knowledge I draw from my personal experience working for 30 years in scientific-technological research at the Micro-nanoelectronics Research Center at the Technion, The Israel Institute of Technology.
 The center is the hub for about 15 faculty members and more than 50 associated researchers, graduate students, postdocs, and engineers devoted to the study of micro- and nano-devices.
-As a prerequisite for the scientific characterization of these micro- or nano-devices, one has to proceed in the process of fabrication in nanoscale dimensions, which is plagued with many unknowns.
+As a prerequisite for the scientific characterization of these micro- or nano-devices, one has to engage in the fabrication of artifacts in nanoscale dimensions, which is plagued with many unknowns.
 Problem-solving in such daily work relates regularly to chemistry, material science, optics, vacuum engineering, microlithography, and more.
 Daily problem-solving in the laboratories requires, more often than not, a multidisciplinary approach.
-Without a systematic study, I recall that many individuals have shown creative problem-solving using multidisciplinary knowledge (without having reached eminent status).
+Without having made a systematic study, I recall that many individuals have shown creative problem-solving using multidisciplinary knowledge (without having reached eminent status).
 Nanotechnology and nanoscience laboratories like the one described here exist in most developed countries around the world, hosting thousands of researchers and engineering staff.

 We must note that even in such interdisciplinary research centers, not everyone attempts to solve their problems polymathically.
 Some prefer to consult or collaborate with the expert sitting in the neighboring office.
 Others, in a polymathic way, try to figure out possible solutions based on their experience in a distant discipline.